ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 {:codeblock}

 ### Demonstrate the mirrors
 Upgrading the installed software and installing nginx and other packages using the operating system provided software installation tools will demonstrate that even the private instances have access to the {{site.data.keyword.IBM}} provided mirrors.
 The cloud-init program uses the OS native install software, ubuntu apt for example, to install software from the mirrors.
-The mirrors contain the full linux distrubtions of updates and optionally installed software, like nginx, for the provided images.
+The mirrors contain the full linux distributions of updates and optionally installed software, like nginx, for the provided images.

 ### Demonstrating internet access
 When nginx is initialized it will surface the following file: /var/www/html/index.nginx-debian.html